aldomann/blog-website/_posts/2018-02-27-the-alf-way-to-latex.md

 Without further ado, let's present the name of the book: *The Alf Way to LaTeX*, a rather bombastic but silly at the same time, so of course, I'm very proud of it (it was suggested by my good friend Bill).

-{% include image.html src="alf-way-cover.jpg" title="Old Mockups" %}
+{% include image.html src="alf-way-cover.jpg" title="Provisional Book Cover" %}

 Overall, the goal of my book is to create a somehow weird short (I hope) book about the things you cannot and will not find in most books, and of course, to have fun writing it.